shaswattejankar/internship-tasks-bsk/README.md

     v.
 Installation of web server functionality of Apache and nginx on a ec2 instance. [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-ec2-nginx-installation-boto3)

     vi.
-Dockerized Python flask application and deployment on EC2.
-Already created a dockerized python flask app and added to Docker hub, using that do the remaining parts.
+Python flask app deployment on EC2.

+      a.
+Using already created dockerized python flask app [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-python-flask-docker-ec2)

+      b.
+Using python flask app repository [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-python-flask-github-ec2)

+21. What is?: Stateless and Stateful applications, REST API, caching, session management, and Load Balancing (+ with Python web app)

 -----
 Pending Tasks from Sarveshwar's lists -> 8 :